dosipod/SrWiki/Analog-Audio-Input-Options.md

 ### Microphone Input

-Generally we recommend using an [I2S digital microphone](https://github.com/atuline/WLED/wiki/Digital-Microphone-Hookup), like INMP441, SPH0645,  ICS-43434, or PDM I2S microphones.
+Generally we recommend using [I2S digital sound input](https://github.com/atuline/WLED/wiki/Digital-Microphone-Hookup) - like INMP441, SPH0645,  ICS-43434, or PDM I2S microphones.
 Additionally there are solutions for line-in via I2S.
-For example, boards/modules with "es7243" already work and we're investigating "es8388".
+For example, boards/shields with "es7243" chip should work already (we have a special driver for these), and we're investigating "es8388".

 <br/>